 Today, my friends Agnes, Leonard, Lawrence, Phil, and I walked from Locarno Beach Park to the UBC Endowment Lands.
 On the way, we passed some fascinating sites – most of which I had never seen before – including the Point Grey Battery.
 Totem poles behind the UBC Museum of Anthropology and the Rose Garden.

 Here’s a link to the photos and video clips: Locarno Beach/Point Grey Walk

 Iona Beach Jetty (September 29, 2018)

 Although I had walked the jetty earlier in the week, Reg and I decided to do it on Saturday.
 Reg had walked the jetty a ten or twelve years ago and said that it had changed quite a bit.
-The tide was in and the air was a bit on the chilly side but we really enjoyed the walk and conversation.
+The tide was in, and the air was a bit on the chilly side, but we enjoyed the walk and conversation.